 Ruby: I was watching home videos, and I’m really a fan of using sound samples that aren’t music, in music, especially in the beginning.
 Back in my Funeral Kid EP, I used a piece from Dead Poets Society in the intro, and I just think stuff like that is really cool and helps to set the mood.
 So, I was watching these old home videos, and I came across that one and thought it was really funny – I always thought that one was kind of funny; it’s sad, but it’s funny – and I thought: What if I put that in a song?
 At the time I was starting to experiment with recording electric guitar, because I’d only ever played acoustic – I just started playing guitar a couple of years ago – so I was just messing around with some guitar effects on GarageBand and recording stuff, and the sounds almost made it feel like it was underwater; it had this cool, dark feeling to it.
 I was like, “You know, I should try.
 I should take some of this audio and put it in there.”
 I did it, and the first time I put it in it lined up perfectly and just sounded so cool.
 I was like, “I have to use this!
 There’s no going back now!” [laughs]

 Ruby: It’s gotten easier to write both really dark things, and happy things.
 Back when I did my first release, I’d just started trying to sing and I couldn’t play guitar yet, so I just had these weird sounds of keyboard stuff.
 Everything was really muffled, and everything was really dark.
 I was trying to do that.
 Now, it comes more easily, probably because I’ve experienced more things.
 When I wrote that first record, and even Homesick, I hadn’t really been through anything big in my life.
 I hadn’t had a lot of the experiences that I’ve had now; I’d never loved anyone, I’d never experienced anything really difficult personally, like my own illness and dealing with that.
-So, there are a lot of major life changes like wedding I’ve had recently that I think makes it easier to reach both ends of the spectrum.
+So, there are a lot of major life changes I’ve had recently that I think makes it easier to reach both ends of the spectrum.

 Ruby: I think a common misconception based on this release, and on past ones, is that I’m just this horribly depressed person and everything is terrible.
 I’ve had a lot of comments on the reviews of my record; I remember someone said ‘This is the voice of someone who’s given up.
 That’s so sad.
 How is she so sad?
 She’s only a teenager.’
 It’s like, that’s my art and it’s not necessarily me.
 There are those parts of me, and they come out in the writing, and I do have difficult times, but that’s not all that I am.
 That’s just the part of me that I choose to express in the art, because that’s what I think I’m best at.